micro-gl/micro-gl/notes/Notes.md

 ```

 ```
-if we copy from same bitmap formats without blending/compositing, than it is 10% of the running with composting etc... so use it for optimization.
+if we copy from_sampler same bitmap formats without blending/compositing, than it is 10% of the running with composting etc... so use it for optimization.

 I witnessed 220 vs 25 fill rate